sensu/sensu-alpha-documentation/02-installation.md

 We suggest, but do not require, persistent storage for sensu-agents.
 The Sensu Agent will cache runtime assets locally for each check (see [Checks and Assets](06-checks-and-assets.md) for more details).
 This storage should be unique per sensu-agent process.

+### Dashboards and Visualizations

+Currently Uchiwa is not yet supported but it is under active development, with a release currently planned for late 2018.

 ### How To

 1. Start the sensu-backend process